Outreach Outcomes

 Documenting Logic in Google Sheets

-• A lot of the options, while dynamic, were also irrelevant and complicating the task Phone call outcomes based on who - many are the same
+- A lot of the options, while dynamic, were also irrelevant and complicating the task

-• It just doesn’t fit in with how we usually fram actions and sentences.
+- It just doesn’t fit in with how we usually frame actions and sentences.
 An Outreach Specialist didn’t call “No one” they called the member.

 Entity Relationship Modeling